SonjaKaufmann/optinomic-documentation/V2/Developers/readme.md

-# Optinomic | Entwickler - Dokumentation
+# Optinomic | Developers - Documentation

 :closed_book:  Welcome & Herzlich Willkommen

+This is the Developers-Documentation about the [Optinomic-App](http://www.optinomic.com).